wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Topology/Form-Finding Strategies Using Kangaroo.md

 ##### [[Statics Analysis#Forces|Forces]]
 Weights and external loads are simulated by [[Statics Analysis#Vector Addition|vectors]] that are applied exclusively to particles.
 ##### Unary Force
+A unary force (in the context of Grasshopper's Kangaroo physics engine) is essentially a [[Concurrent Systems|concurrent force]] applied uniformly to all [[Bodies#Particles in Concurrent Systems Concurrent Systems|particles]] in a system.
+	It ensures that each particle experiences the same magnitude and direction of force.
+		 This type of force is useful for simulating effects like gravity, where every particle needs to be influenced equally, regardless of its position or other properties​​​​​​.

+A unary force is a type of force in Grasshopper's Kangaroo physics engine that applies a uniform force vector to each particle in a system.
+	This force acts on individual particles rather than on pairs of particles or elements.
+		 *For example*, when simulating gravity, a unary force can be used to apply a downward force on each particle, ensuring that gravity affects the entire system uniformly.

+  The magnitude of this force can be set according to the specific requirements of the simulation, such as the weight of the particles or other external forces​​​​​​.
 ##### Anchor Points
 Particles that do not change position during the simulation.
 #### Simulation